mjdrushton/atsim-potentials/docs/user_guide/pythonapi_quickstart.rst

 Defining the Potentials
 =======================

 The first step to tabulating pair potentials is to define :class:`~atsim.potentials.Potential` objects (see :ref:`potential_objects`).
-Normally this involves creating a python function for the desired pair interaction before passing this to the :class:`atsim.potentials.Potential` together with labels name the species pair pertinent to the interaction.
+Normally this involves creating a python function for the desired pair interaction before passing this to the :meth:`atsim.potentials.Potential()` constructor to provide labels for the species pair pertinent to the interaction.

 	* The functions ``f_OO`` and ``f_UU`` use the Buckingham form and are created using :func:`~atsim.potentials.potentialforms.buck` function factory (see :ref:`predefined_potential_forms` for more on the pre-defined forms provided):

 		.. literalinclude:: basak_tabulate.py
-			:lines: 7-15
+			:lines: 7-16

 	* The O-U interaction is a little more tricky to define as Buckingham and Morse potentials need to be combined.
 Pre-canned implementations of both of these are provided in :mod:`atsim.potentials.potentialforms` as :func:`~atsim.potentials.potentialforms.buck` and :func:`~atsim.potentials.potentialforms.morse`.
 Two functions are created, one for each component of the O-U interaction and stored in the ``buck_OU`` and ``morse_OU`` variables:

 		.. literalinclude:: basak_tabulate.py
-			:lines: 17-24
+			:lines: 18-25

 	* These are then composed into the desired function, ``f_OU``, using the :func:`~atsim.potentials.plus` function (see :ref:`combining_potential_forms`):

 		.. literalinclude:: basak_tabulate.py
-			:lines: 28
+			:lines: 29

 Make ``TABLE`` File